 A love of language, the fact that you can say things in poetry that are often less powerful when said in prose – the concision and intensity of poetic language enables more to be said with little.
-I also love the fact that poetry is language at it’s most musical and beguiling, and also at it’s most truthful.
+I also love the fact that poetry is language at its most musical and beguiling, and also at it’s most truthful.
 Poetry can be intensely emotional, and it can reveal truths in ways that avoid the discursive.
 It is perhaps the lyric, with its unique characteristics of brevity, musicality, concentration of thought and emotion in a formalised way, which best exemplifies a poem’s ability to reverberate and animate consciousness, to bring us into connection with the inner life.

 How do you define poetry?